Arcade-With-Us/Google-Cloud-Labs/Implementing Security in Dataplex/Readme.md

 ```
 ---
 ### For task no 2
+1. Click Grant access.

+For New principals, enter the email for User 2: User 2 ID

+For Select a role, select Dataplex Data Reader under Cloud Dataplex.

+Click Save.
 ---

 **After login into 2nd Student account please upload this file into bucket**: [Download test.csv](https://storage.googleapis.com/spls/gsp1157/test.csv)